rickballard/CoCiviumBackUp/legacy/Civium/archive/codex02-rights-and-redress.md

 ## Overview

-Balancing rights with responsibilities and providing mechanisms for redress are vital to sustaining ethical coherence and justice within Civium.
+Balancing rights with responsibilities and providing mechanisms for redress are vital to sustaining ethical coherence and justice within CoCivium.

 This codex defines the principles that align individual and collective rights with civic responsibilities, as well as processes to address harm, conflict, and repair.